Physical Inventory Counting

 Scanning on Multiple Computers

 As long as you are in SCAN MODE, you should be able to scan on multiple laptops and stations without any issues.
 The main counting screen does not add, so be careful if you are entering from multiple locations or one station could end up overwriting the data put in from another station.
 You should Process/Save your work frequently and do that from each station, especially if you take a break.
 Remember that once you are complete with each computer or laptop you should exit the physical counting screens.
 DO NOT ACCEPT COUNTS FOR EACH STATION – You normally only accept counts once unless you are counting in batches.
-When you are counting in batches then you should only accept counts once per day or
+When you are counting in batches then you should only accept counts once per day or per vendor, category, or other grouping.

 Using a Portable Data Terminal (PDT) or smart device to collect inventory counts.